-After have applied the changes, a new SIP socket will listen on IP 192.168.1.3 and this socket can now be used as source socket to send SIP messages to your peer for example.
-The new label "int_100" is now shown in outbound_socket peer preference.
+After applying the changes, a new SIP socket will listen on IP 192.168.1.3 and this socket can now be used as source socket to send SIP messages to your peer for example.
+In above example we used label int_100.
+So the new label "int_100" is now shown in the outbound_socket peer preference.

 Also, RTP socket is now listening on 192.168.1.3 and you can choose the new RTP socket to use by setting parameter rtp_interface to the Label "int_100" in your Domain/Subscriber/Peer preferences.

-15 Security and Maintenance
+16 Security and Maintenance